Dear Authors and Reviewers,

 Ghostwriting and guest authorship

-Reliability is one of the foundations on which we build quality in science.
-Readers should be absolutely certain that the authors of the publication transparently, reliably and honestly present the results of their work, irrespective of whether they are its direct authors or whether they used the support of some specialized entity (natural or legal person).
-The proof of the scientist's ethical behavior and the highest editorial standards should be found in the openness of information concerning the subjects contributing to the publication (merit, material, financial and other contributions).
-This is the a reflection of not only decency but also of social responsibility.
+It's essential for scientific publications to be built on a foundation of reliability.
+As readers, we should be confident that the authors are transparent, honest, and present their work in a reliable manner.
+This holds true whether they are the direct authors or if they had the support of a specialized entity, whether it be a natural or legal person.
+The authors' ethical behavior and editorial standards should be evident in the information provided about the subjects that contributed to the publication, including their merit, material, financial, and other contributions.
+It's a reflection of not only decency but also social responsibility.

-"Ghostwriting" takes place when someone made a significant contribution to the creation of the publication, but their role was not revealed either as one of the authors or in the acknowledgements included in the article.
-"Guest authorship" ("honorary authorship") happens when the author's contribution is negligible or when the contribution never occurred and yet they are the author/co-author of the publication.
-All discovered cases will be exposed, including passing this information to relevant entities (institutions employing the authors, scientific societies, associations of scientific editors, etc.).
+It's important to expose cases of "ghostwriting" and "guest authorship."
+"Ghostwriting" happens when someone makes a significant contribution to the publication but their role is not revealed, either as one of the authors or in the acknowledgments included in the article.
+"Guest authorship" or "honorary authorship" occurs when the author's contribution is negligible, or when the contribution never occurred, yet they are still listed as the author/co-author of the publication.
+Any discovered cases should be exposed, and the relevant entities (such as institutions employing the authors, scientific societies, and associations of scientific editors) should be informed.

-To prevent any cases of "ghostwriting" and "guest authorship" the editors oblige the authors to submit a signed declaration on this matter.
+To prevent "ghostwriting" and "guest authorship," editors require authors to submit a signed declaration on this matter.

-The publisher and Journal have a strict policy on plagiarism.
-We check for any plagiarism issues using two methods: a plagiarism prevention tool (plagiat.pl) and a review check.
-All submissions will be checked through Plagiat.pl before being sent to reviewers.
+To maintain publication standards, editors and reviewers follow the guidelines explicitly highlighted by COPE http://publicationethics.org.
+We have a strict policy on plagiarism and check for any issues using two methods: a plagiarism prevention tool (plagiat.pl) and a review check.
+All submissions are screened through Plagiat.pl before being sent to reviewers.